 Here’s the deal with series: you have to know your convergence tests cold, and you have to know when to use each one.
 The tests you’ll use most:

-• Divergence Test — do this first, always.
-If the limit of the terms isn’t zero, it diverges.
+Divergence Test — do this first, always.
+If the limit of the terms isn’t zero, the series diverges.
 Done.

-• Integral Test — useful for series where the terms match a nice function.
+Integral Test — useful for series where the terms match a nice integrable function.

-• Comparison Test / Limit Comparison Test — for series that look like things you already know.
+Comparison / Limit Comparison — for series that look like things you already know how to handle.

-• Ratio Test — very useful for factorial or exponential terms.
-This one will save you a lot of time on exams.
+Ratio Test — very useful for factorial or exponential terms.
+This one saves a lot of time on exams.

-• Alternating Series Test — for series that alternate sign.
+Alternating Series Test — for series that alternate sign.
+Don’t forget to also check absolute convergence.

 Make yourself a study sheet with each test, what it applies to, and an example.
-Then drill them with practice problems until choosing the right test feels automatic.
+Drill them with practice problems until choosing the right test feels automatic.

 The Week Before Each Exam

-• Day 1: Light review — go through your formula sheet and do a couple of problems to stay warm.
+Day 1: Light review only — go through your formula sheet and do a couple of problems to stay warm.
 No cramming new material.

 The night before: sleep.
-Seriously.
-A tired brain on a math exam is a recipe for careless errors on problems you actually know how to do.
+A tired brain on a math exam makes careless errors on problems you actually know how to do.
+That’s the worst kind of lost point.

 If You’re Struggling Right Now